-We have conducted our annual survey to improve our service to the end-user community.
+We have conducted our annual survey, which helps us to improve our service to the end-user community.
 Respondents were asked for their opinions on various topics related to anti-virus software testing and anti-virus software in general.
 We would like to thank everyone who took the time to complete the survey.

-The survey only ran for 10 days this year.
-It contained various control questions and checks which helped us to identify and remove nearly 1,000 invalid responses from just a few users who tried to game the survey, presumably to win a licence; these were all disqualified and removed.
+The survey ran for two weeks.
+It contained various control questions and checks, which helped us to identify and remove invalid responses.
+As there was no prize draw this year, the number of users who tried to game the survey was lower than last year.

 The survey results are invaluable to us.
 This report contains the results of the survey questions.

 Use of the Internet by home and business users continues to grow in all parts of the world.
 How users access the Internet is changing, though.
 The increase in the use of smartphones and tablets to access the Internet has continued, and this has resulted in a drop in desktop and laptop sales.
 With regard to attacks by cyber criminals, this means that their focus has evolved.

 This annual survey of computer users worldwide also focuses on which security products (free and paid), operating systems and browsers are most widely used.